 Future development of the park will aim to conserve and maintain the integrity of the ecosystems within.

-Overnight camping, open fires and smoking are not allowed in this park.
+- Motorized vehicles, overnight camping, open fires, and smoking are not permitted.

 The access trail to the park is located off the north parking area for the Glenmore dog park, approximately nine kilometers from the intersection of Harvey Avenue and Glenmore Road.